MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-domains-sharing.md

     ![Screenshot of sharing error message when sharing with blocked user.](media/fb280460-388d-4596-9938-6b69101d11fb.png)

-- **Sharing OneDrive files with guests on domains that aren't allowed.** If a users tries to share a OneDrive file with a guest whose email domain isn't allowed, an error message will display and sharing will not be allowed.
+- **Sharing OneDrive files with guests on domains that aren't allowed.** If a user tries to share a OneDrive file with a guest whose email domain isn't allowed, an error message will display and sharing will not be allowed.

     ![Screenshot of error message when sharing OneDrive files with blocked users.](media/992f367d-1caa-4019-8fd8-af84c172319c.png)